uDALES/u-dales/docs/udales-geometry-tutorial.tex.md

    -  [**udgeom.createCubes**](#udgeomcreatecubes).
 This function creates cubes, either a single one or an array of cubes.
    -  [**udgeom.createRealistic**](#udgeomcreaterealistic).
 This function creates a realistic urban surface based on an stl file that contains the buildings.
 The function adds the ground surface.

+**The live matlab file of this tutorial can be found in the repository in the folder /docs/tutorial_mlx.**

 **Note that the uDALES/tools/matlab path must be added via the Set Path button in order to use the udgeom package.
 Alternatively, it can be added using the addpath function inside the script (done here).**